ramanisramani/CS4390_Project/README.md

 - Open a different terminal
   - Run this command to start the client: make run-client
   - Enter any string (i.e a name)
-- Check the new generated log txt file to see the client-server connection process details
+- Check the newly generated log txt file to see the client-server connection process details
+- Run this command to undo: make clean

 ---